MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 4. Select **Delete**.

+## Remove using PowerShell

-## Remove a VM image as an Azure Stack Hub operator using PowerShell
+Remove a VM image as an Azure Stack Hub operator using PowerShell.

 When you no longer need the VM image that you uploaded, you can delete it from the Marketplace by using the following cmdlet: